 Far Enough Farm

 In a land that feels far, far away from the city (on Centre Island) is Far Enough Farm.
-This unique petting farm provides visitors the opportunity to get up close and personal with more than 40 different species of farmyard animals and exotic birds.
+This unique petting farm provides visitors with the opportunity to get up close and personal with more than 40 different species of farmyard animals and exotic birds.
 Guests are welcome to stroll around the farm and pet the animals, learn about the different species, play fun farm games, and meet the farmers.
-Note that Far Enough Farm is temporarily closed as of summer 2017 following excessive flooding.
 Visit website.